simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

     load balancing will likely get uneven, in particular when distributing the last tasks.

-- How does the quality of such algorithm dependent on the platform characteristics and on the task characteristics?
+- How does the quality of such an algorithm dependent on the platform characteristics and on the task characteristics?

     Whenever the input communication time is very small compared to